Moss Fallon takes the protection of your personal data seriously.

 By providing personal information such as your name and e-mail address via the forms on this website, you agree to us contacting you with regard to the information you request.

 Moss Fallon collects and processes your personal data to facilitate the provision of our professional services, including client services, conflicts checking and billing.
 We may also process your personal data in order to comply with our legal obligations.
 Personal data includes contact details (for example, name, address, telephone number and email address), work history (for example, work function, education, training and details of former employment), identification information (for example, passport details, visa and immigration status, date and place of birth) and billing information (such as account numbers and tax information).
 We collect personal data through direct contact with our clients, potential clients and affiliated individuals, through information submitted directly to us via our website and through other publicly available information.

 During the course of our representation of you, we may transfer your personal data to another office of Moss Fallon to facilitate and centralise the operation of client services, conflicts checking, billing and related professional services.
 You should be aware that when you provide information to any individual Moss Fallon lawyer, you are providing it to Moss Fallon as a whole.

 Your personal data will be processed by (or on behalf of) Moss Fallon for the purpose of providing legal advice to you.

-If you apply for a job or summer placement online you will need to provide information about your education, employment and racial background.
+If you apply for a job or summer placement online you will need to provide information about your education and employment history.
 Your application will constitute your express consent to our use of this information to assess your application and to allow us to carry out the monitoring activities required of us as an equal opportunities employer.